XML to JSON Converter

 How to Convert XML to JSON

-- Paste your XML into the input field.
-The tool comes with sample XML showing a users list with attributes and nested elements.
+1. Paste your XML into the input field.
+The tool comes pre-loaded with sample XML — a users collection with attributes and nested elements — so you can test the conversion immediately.

 FAQ